-UPDATE 6-Sears Canada to close stores, cut jobs in restructuring
+CORRECTED-UPDATE 6-Sears Canada to close stores, cut jobs in restructuring

 Existing lenders have agreed to provide up to C$450 million ($340 million) in interim financing to help the company controlled by billionaire hedge-fund investor Eddie Lampert focus on selling discounted designer labels and low-priced clothing.

-The plan shifts away from areas long associated with the iconic Sears brand, such as home appliances, tools, electronics and auto parts.
+The plan shifts away from areas long associated with the iconic Sears brand, such as tools, electronics and auto parts.
+A spokesman said the retailer will continue to sell home appliances.

 Lou Brzezinski, an attorney who represents several of the retailer's landlords and suppliers, said his clients were relieved that the company had not given up.